 How to Access Google Drive Files Offline on Windows 11

-Google Drive Google Drive is a service that saves your files in the cloud.
-It keeps your files synced across all your devices.
+Google Drive Google Drive is a service that stores your documents and photos on the internet.
+This keeps your files the same on all your devices.

 What happens when done?

 Once you finish these steps, your chosen files will be saved on your computer.
 You can edit them without internet.
-When you get back online, your changes will automatically update to the cloud.
+When you get back online, your changes will automatically update to the cloud via Google Drive sync.

 How to access Google Drive files offline

-First, open File Explorer and open your Google Drive folder.
+First, open File Explorer and navigate to your Google Drive folder.
 You can find it in the File Explorer navigator pane, Quick access, or in “This PC”.

 Find the file you want to use offline.
 Right-click the file and select “Show more options”.